Simplicial presheaves of Green complexes and twisting cochains: Three simplicial presheaves

 which, by \cref{lemma:nerve-inside-dg-nerve}~(ii), is equivalent to asking that all the $\varphi_i$ be \emph{isomorphisms}.
 Now we have a simplicial presheaf on ringed spaces given by

 and so we can try to understand the Čech totalisation (at a given space $X$ and cover $\cover$) of this simplicial presheaf through its homotopy groups:

+Note that here we are extending Čech totalisation from simplicial presheaves on spaces to simplicial presheaves on \emph{ringed} spaces, which relies on us extending the Čech nerve from spaces to ringed spaces: with which ringed space structure do we endow $\cechnerve\cover_p$?
+The sheaf condition requires that

+where $\iota_i\colon U_i\to\colim U_i$ are the morphisms induced by the universal property of the colimit.
+In particular, this tells us that we should set

-Indeed, from one point of view, finding good generalisations of this construction is one key motivation for this entire paper.
+From one point of view, finding good generalisations of the construction in ($\divideontimes$) is one key motivation for this entire paper.
 To explain this, let us take a step back and first explain why we care about \cref{equation:what-we-want-to-generalise}.

-The fact that \cref{equation:what-we-want-to-generalise} describes any sort of interesting mathematical object is at least partially justified by an example.
-In \cref{appendix:example} we show how this machinery recovers a space whose points are principal bundles and whose paths are gauge groups.
+The fact that \cref{equation:what-we-want-to-generalise} describes any sort of interesting mathematical object is at least partially justified by an example.\footnote{On a higher level, the general idea of (co)descent objects being useful for computing higher stackification is one with far-reaching consequences throughout geometry and other fields.
+We do not give a full justification for this here.} In \cref{appendix:example} we show how this machinery recovers a space whose points are principal bundles and whose paths are gauge transformations (and thus whose loops are gauge groups).
 For our applications, we use locally free sheaves instead of principal bundles, since these admit morphisms that are not simply automorphisms, which is necessary for the following.

 So we start with the notion of locally free sheaves (on some fixed ringed space), and think about useful ways in which we can generalise this.
 If we let the rank of the sheaf change across open subsets, and allow things to be \emph{surjected on} by something free instead of being free themselves, all in a ``controlled'' way, then we arrive at the notion of \emph{coherent} sheaf.
 The category of coherent sheaves is also very well behaved: it is an abelian category, whereas the category of vector bundles is not.
 Because of this (amongst many other reasons), coherent sheaves turn out to be very useful objects to study.
 For some particularly nice ringed spaces, the category of coherent sheaves is equivalent to the category of \emph{cochain complexes} of locally free sheaves, which suggests that we might eventually wish to consider cochain complexes.